sgsbucket/animan-doc/docs/renderman/export_show.md

 ## Export Result

-The Export progress is shown on the Renderman panel.
+The Export progress is displayed on the Renderman panel.

 <Screenshot image="/screenshot/renderman_export_show_result.png">
 </Screenshot>